ti-oluwa/bs4_web_scraper/README.md

 * Web scraping
 * Translation
 * Saving scraped data to a file
-* Downloading data to a file
+* Downloading data from a web page or URL
 * Logging the scraping process